I have written in the past about my rescue Cocker Spaniel, ZeeZee.

 We had a large party last week for 50 people.
 Zee was extremely well behaved at the party.
 My husband and I have been a little lazy post-party.
 An extra table brought up from the basement has remained in the kitchen for the week, along with lots of strange dishes and party paraphernalia.
 We moved the kitchen cart to a completely different spot, and old chairs were brought inside from the shed.

 Each morning, after going outside immediately upon waking up, Zee has come back into the kitchen, waited until my back was turned, and silently christened the party furniture.
 He is telling me that I have ruined his feng shui.

-Finally catching on, I moved the furniture back where ZeeZee said it belonged.
-Thinking the problem was solved, wasn’t I surprised when my bare foot stepped into a warm pool of liquid surrounding a dining room chair leg this morning.
+Finally catching on, I moved the furniture back to where ZeeZee said it belonged.
+Thinking the problem was solved, I was quite surprised when my bare foot stepped into a warm pool of liquid surrounding a dining room chair leg this morning.